ScilifelabDataCentre/OrderPortal/README.md

     `["dummy"]` (a string in a list).
   - The Roles fields should not be changed.

-Initialize the database in CouchDB.
+Initialize the database in CouchDB using the CLI.
 This requires a valid **settings** file.

     $ cd /var/www/apps/xyz/OrderPortal/orderportal
-    $ sudo -u nginx PYTHONPATH=/var/www/apps/xyz/OrderPortal python3 init_database.py
+    $ sudo -u nginx PYTHONPATH=/var/www/apps/xyz/OrderPortal python3 cli.py initialize

-Create the first admin account in the database by running a script that will interactively ask for input:
+Create the first admin account in the database using the CLI:

-    $ sudo -u nginx PYTHONPATH=/var/www/apps/xyz/OrderPortal python3 create_admin.py
+    $ sudo -u nginx PYTHONPATH=/var/www/apps/xyz/OrderPortal python3 cli.py create-admin

 Logging
 -------